iosmit/catering/README.md

-Website created for a client that does food catering in FLorida.
+Website created for a client that does food catering in Florida.

 -Created Google Business listing for client